womenofopensource/womenofopensource.github.io/docs/index.md

 # Women of Open Source

-This community is offered to marginalized genders including women, women-identifying individuals, and non-binary and gender non-conforming people who are comfortable in a space that centers the experiences of marginalized genders in open source.
-Trans women are welcome here.
+This community is offered to both cis and trans women and non-binary and gender-nonconforming people who are comfortable in a space that centres women.
 We recognize and acknowledge the intersection of race and gender identities and it is our hope that we can provide a community that is inclusive and accessible.

 The community exists for us to gather, share ideas, and ask questions in a safe space.